 We were all hot, grumpy and it seemed nothing was going to please anyone.
 I felt so terrible as the “Planner” that I flopped on this one.
 I didn’t do the research to see how remote we would be and I just couldn’t stand the thought of everyone being so miserable for 3 nights.
 I felt the entire world was on my shoulders and I failed.
 I didn’t keep the family happy 24/7 for the full 6 weeks.
 I know, who would think they could?
 I am crazy that way.

 After some family discussion it was clear, this just wasn’t going to work for us.
 We decided to skip rafting and then I went online to see if we could adjust our reservation to one night.
 It turns out that I could…with no fees.
 Done!
 Holy Cow, it was 5:30 pm and we had no place to “live” the next day.
 What are we going to do?
-Of course Anya then asks “Mom are we homeless?”
+Of course our daughter then asks “Mom are we homeless?”
 Gotta love her!

 I frantically searched the internet for something in a less rural location, with a pool and AC.
 Searching the night before is more difficult for apartments, as there isn’t much time for owners to reply.
 So I opted to head to the city of Lyon, France and chose a campground.
 They were a little pricey, but it was now deep into the high season and we were asking for the world by wanting AC during the heat wave that had struck Europe.